 Credit or debit card payment is available only as an online service.
 The University will not accept credit or debit card payments through the mail, in person, or over the phone.

-If you're an international student, you can pay your bill online in MyU with a wire transfer.
-Choose "International Payment" when making your payment.
+If you're an international student, you can pay your bill online in MyU by choosing international payment when making your payment.

 The international payment processor, Flywire, is one option offered through the University.
 It will allow you to bypass international transfer fees and access foreign exchange rates that are usually more favorable than those offered by banks.
 You will need to provide your student ID and payer information to Flywire, so be sure to have it available.